DanilleH22/simpsons_smash/README.md

 The instructon pop up box, explains how to play the game and the amount of time the player has.
 ![Instuctions](./assets/images/Instructions.png)

+### Future Implementations

+Currently the game has one level and you can only use one simpson character.
+In the future I am to add more levels, where level 2 there are more Simpsons characters but you only get a point for clicking Bart.
+Level two would be a kind of wheres Waldo level.
+In the future I would also allow players to choose the target they would like to hit.

 ## Testing